kamyashethia/SQLForThePotterhead/Joins.md

 (10 rows)

 ```
-In general, the most indented piece of the output get's executed first.
+In general, the most indented piece of the `EXPLAIN` output is executed first.
 Towards the bottom of the output, we see that we performed a scan on the wizards table, and filtered out all rows whose owners were not in Gryffindor.
-This confirms that we won't be scanning and joining unnecessary data.
+This means that we won't be scanning and joining unnecessary data.

-While we won't go deep into the output of `EXPLAIN ANALYZE`, you might see the `Hash Right Join` in the output, and be confused about the descrepency between our SQL syntax, and how the query planner wants to operate.
+You might see the `Hash Right Join` at the start output, and be confused about the descrepency between our SQL syntax, and how the query planner wants to operate.

 The answer can be found in Postgres's documentation.
 It turns out, for hash joins, postgres will load the data for the table on the right first

 _hash join: the right relation is first scanned and loaded into a hash table, using its join attributes as hash keys.
 Next the left relation is scanned and the appropriate values of every row found are used as hash keys to locate the matching rows in the table._

 This doesn't impact our query.
 Lines 1-4 specify the type of join Postgres is running (a hash join), and lists how the query planner will access the data.

-We learnt how to write `LEFT JOIN`!
+There is timing information in the output, which we will ignore for now.

-## I want to send a letter but none of the school owl's are available.
-Can we write a query that will return the name of all the student's who have owls, so I can find one to borrow??
+## Inner Joins: Luna Lovegood wants to send a letter but none of the school owl's are available.
+Can we write a query that will return the name of all the student's who have owls, so she can find one to borrow??

-Let's start by thinking of the data we need from each table.
-We want:
+Let's start by thinking of the data we need from each table:
 1. From the `pet` table, we want all the pets that are owls
 2. From the `wizard` table, we want all the wizards who have pets that are owls

 Drawing a quick venn diagram, the relationship might look something like this:
 ![Venn diagram for join](inner_join.png)

 Since we are only interested in data present in both tables, we will write an inner join.
-Let's do this in steps:
+Let's write some SQL:

-1. Get all pet's that are owls:
+1.First, let's get all pet's that are owls:

 ```sh